Madele-theron/SavingBucket/README.md

 # Features in the works
 - [ ] Timeline of deposits for each savings account
 - [ ] Login / Sign up pages
+- [ ] Display images of goals on website

 # What is next? ⚡️
 As I continue to develop SavingBuckets, I'm constantly looking for ways to improve the user experience and make the site more engaging.
 Here are some of the improvements I am working on: